RedisBloom/RedisBloom/docs/Cuckoo_Commands.md

 * `0` if the item already existed *and* `INSERTNX` is used.
 * `<0` if an error ocurred

-Note that for `CF.INSERT`, unless an error occurred, the return value will always be an array of `>0` values.
+Note that for `CF.INSERT`, the return value is always be an array of `>0` values, unless an error occurs.

 ## CF.EXISTS